-Understanding diode specifications, parameters and ratings can be key to selecting the right component.
-With a huge variety of diodes available on the market, selecting the required one may not always be easy.
+Understanding diode specifications, parameters and ratings can be key to selecting the right electronic component for a particular electronic circuit design.
+With a huge variety of diodes available on the market, selecting the required one may not always appear easy.

-Most of the specifications, ratings and parameters are relatively easy to understand, but a few may require a little more explanation, or they may be applicable to a limited number of diodes.
+Most of the specifications, ratings and parameters are relatively straightforward to understand, especially with a little explanation, but a few may require a little more explanation, or they may be applicable to a limited number of diodes.

 Diode specifications ratings and parameters